modernfidelity/fabric/README.md

 When adding a new a component please update the MINOR verion number.
 When updating an existing component or bugfix please update the PATCH verion number.

 ### Tools :

-Build tools are based around gulp currently and will be wrapped up shortly via npm run commands.
+Build tools are based around gulp currently and are wrapped via npm run commands.

 *To run a production build please run the following :*

-    gulp build
+    npm run build:prod

-This will create a folder '/dist' with the lib compile in it.
+This will create a folder '/dist' with the lib in it.

 ## The goal of Fabric
 Our goal is to build a set of high-quality UI components built with Angular and TypeScript for use within